Techtonica/curriculum/onboarding/ergonomics.md

 - Take frequent breaks

+  - To maximize productivity, take a break **before** you need one.
+For example, take a walk if stuck on a problem.
+Don't wait until too tired to think clearly at 4pm.
   - Try to work for 50-55 minutes of every hour and use last 5-10 minutes to stretch your body and walk around.
   - When working alone, use a break-enforcement app like [Time Out](https://apps.apple.com/us/app/time-out-break-reminders/id402592703?mt=12) or [Recess](https://apps.apple.com/us/app/recess/id621451282?mt=12)
   - When pairing, agree on a break time up front with your pair and set a timer.
 Pairs often take less breaks than when alone